brandonhrowe/the-big-splice/README.md

 The npm run build command will generate all of the static files - HTML, CSS, and JS - into a build/static folder, which is accessed when serving static assets.

+### NOTE

-The Big Splice is currently hosted on an NGINX server with uWSGI.
-This is essential for properly serving out the media files.
-Should someone try to recreate this project, please keep this in mind as Django will not be able to properly serve static and media files on its own when not in Debug Mode.
+Even though The Big Splice is currently hosted on an NGINX server, which is essential for properly serving out video media files, the current configuration is unfortunately only able to serve these files through uWSGI, which is unable to properly handle partial responses.
+Because of this, video playback is somewhat limited and navigation not supported at the moment.
+In the future I hope to migrate to a different host in order to let NGINX properly serve the media files.

 # Usage